adamkski/hockey-pool/README.md

 Nothing’s changed from our previous plot really.
 We still have trouble predicting points for the more experienced players, controlling for age.

-That’s about all the time I planned to spend on this so I’ll move on to making predictions with the model I have.
+Unfortunately, I’d used up all my time before I got to try looking at line shifts like we were encourage to.
+Next time\!
+I’ll move on to making predictions using the model I have.

 ## Making predictions